intel-iot-devkit/joule-code-samples/range-finder-scanner-js/README.md

 ![](./images/xdk-upload-run.png)

 If you made changes to the code, click **Upload and Run**.
-This runs the latest code with your changes on Intel® Joule Expansion Board.
+This runs the latest code with your changes on the Intel® Joule Expansion Board.

 ![](./images/range-finder-output.png)